Family of Gaussian wavepacket dynamics methods from the perspective of a nonlinear Schr\"odinger equation: Thawed Gaussian wavepacket dynamics

 Inserting $V_{j}$ from Eq.~(\ref{eq:V_VGA}) into general Eqs.~(\ref{eq:exp_value_V_eff})--(\ref{eq:exp_value_Hess_V_eff}) shows that the variational TGWD preserves expectation values of the potential energy, gradient, and Hessian:

 The first equality results from a beautiful cancellation of two terms in the expression

-implying that the effective energy is exact ($E_{\text{eff}}=E$) for variational TGWD even though the propagation itself may be far from exact.
-Equations of motion that follow from the effective potential~(\ref{eq:V_VGA}) were originally derived (differently) by Coalson and Karplus\cite{Coalson_Karplus:1990} and are equivalent to those of Theorem 3.2 by Ohsawa and Leok.\cite{Ohsawa_Leok:2013}
+and implies that the effective energy is exact ($E_{\text{eff}}=E$) for variational TGWD even though the propagation itself may be far from exact.
+Equations of motion that follow from the effective potential~(\ref{eq:V_VGA}) were originally derived (differently) by Coalson and Karplus\cite{Coalson_Karplus:1990} and are equivalent to those of Theorem 3.2 by Ohsawa and Leok \cite{Ohsawa_Leok:2013} and Theorem 3.11 by Lasser and Lubich.\cite{Lasser_Lubich:2020} Poirier derived these equations using quantum trajectories.\cite{Poirier:2017}

-Because any solution derived from the Dirac-Frenkel variational principle conserves the (exact) energy (see Appendix~\ref{sec:cons_E_norm_by_DFVP} )\cite{book_Lubich:2008,Lasser_Lubich:2020} and because the exact and effective energies of the Gaussian wavepacket are equal in the variational TGWD, this approximation automatically conserves both the exact and effective energies.
+The variational TGWD is symplectic.\cite{Faou_Lubich:2006,Ohsawa_Leok:2013} Because any solution derived from the Dirac-Frenkel variational principle conserves energy (see Appendix~\ref{sec:cons_E_norm_by_DFVP} )\cite{book_Lubich:2008,Lasser_Lubich:2020} and because the exact and effective energies are equal in the variational TGWD, this approximation conserves the effective energy, too.
 Conservation of the exact and effective energies by the variational TGWD also follows directly from the general expressions~(\ref{eq:dE_dt_3}) for $dE/dt$ and (\ref{eq:d_exp_Heff_dt}) for $dE_{\text{eff}}/dt$.
-See Appendix~\ref{sec:conservation_E_VGA} for this more \textquotedblleft pedestrian\textquotedblright\ proof of $\dot{E}_{\text{eff}}=0$.
+See Appendix~\ref{sec:conservation_E_VGA} for this more \textquotedblleft pedestrian\textquotedblright\ proof of $\dot{E}_{\text{eff} }=0$.

 The variational TGWD has been extended from real-time to imaginary-time quantum dynamics in order to describe equilibrium properties of van der Waals clusters\cite{Frantsuzov_Mandelshtam:2004} and time-correlation functions of liquid \textit{para}-hydrogen.\cite{Georgescu_Deckman:2011}